top of page

 As part of water security, the Water Sustainability Act is the primary law governing freshwater in BC.
 Gitga’at First Nation will complete all provincially required scientific and cultural studies to build the Water Security project and achieve legal and regulatory approvals.
 We will follow all other provincial and federal laws about water management.

-Reduced Risk from Drought
+Reduced Risk

 GFN will apply for a Water Licence to build the weir and dam for their water security and energy projects.
 After the dam construction, Upper Lake water levels will rise by 3 metres.
 Water security and electricity production will be achieved through water release management and will provide the Nation with always available water for fire control, drinking water, sewage management, and fish flows.